AlisonZa/ci-cd-machine-learning/README.md

 ![1733755732636](image/README/1733755732636.png)

-The artifacts, also get logged.
+The artifacts also get logged.

-By default this functionality is deactivated, you can activate it by following the comments of the lines 476-478 of the file `src\components\model_training.py`
+**By default the MLFlow functionality is deactivated, you can activate it by following the comments of the lines 476-478 of the file `src\components\model_training.py`**

 ### Logger

-Logging is fundamental to keep track of the pipelines runs, as well, to provide error details in a structured way this is an example of the logging file provided by this application:
+Logging is fundamental to keep track of the pipelines runs, as well, to provide error details in a structured way.
+It facilitates debugging and monitoring and provides a comprehensive audit trail.
+This is an example of the logging file provided by this application:

 ![1733756322192](image/README/1733756322192.png)

-In the `src\utils\logging\__init__.py` the user can change the method, so the type of logging structure is also customized.
+In the `src\utils\logging\__init__.py` the user can change the logging method, so the type of logging structure is also configurable.

 ### Predictions Logger

-The project contains two types of predictions loggings, they are both implemente in `src\components\prediction_logging.py`, and instantiated in `src\pipelines\predict_pipeline.py`
+The project contains two types of prediction loggers, they are both implemented in `src\components\prediction_logging.py`, and instantiated in `src\pipelines\predict_pipeline.py`

 **If you want to change the type of logger just change the object passed to the var logger in `src\pipelines\predict_pipeline.py`**

-1. Database Prediction
+#### **Database Logger**

 Logs the inputs and predictions to a Cloud Database as shown: